 The vertebral column, also known as the spinal column or simply spine, is a column of 26 bones in an adult body (24 vertebrae interspaced with cartilage in addition to the sacrum and coccyx).
 In adolescents, the column consists of 33 bones as the sacrum's five bones and the coccyx's four do not fuse together until after adolescence.
 The spine is further divided into regions: cervical (the neck), thoracic (upper back), lumbar (lower back), sacral, and coccygeal.
 In between the vertebrae are thin regions of cartilage known as intervertebral discs, which are made of a fibrous outer shell (annulus fibrosus) and a pulpy center (nucleus pulposus).These cartilaginous intervertebral discs, which act as "shock-absorbers," help distribute weight, and keep vertebrae oriented in the correct spacing.

-Idiopathic Scoliosis - Idiopathic scoliosis mean that the exact cause of scoliosis is unknown, however, it is typically hereditary.
+Idiopathic Scoliosis - Idiopathic scoliosis means that the exact cause of scoliosis is unknown, however, it is typically hereditary.
 Idiopathic scoliosis is the most common type as upwards of 80% of scoliosis cases are idiopathic.

 Neuromuscular Scoliosis - Neuromuscular scoliosis is caused by medical conditions that affect the nerves and muscles in the form of weakness or imbalance.
 Common neuromuscular conditions that have been linked to scoliosis are cerebral palsy, spinal cord injury, or muscular dystrophy.